omar-polo/gmid/README.md

 # CAVEATS

-*	it doesn't support virtual host: the host part of the request URL is completely ignored.
+*	it doesn't support virtual hosts: the host part of the request URL is completely ignored.

 *	it doesn't fork in the background or anything like that.